trxuanha/pir/README.md

 * RAM: 16 GB.
 # Run experiments

-There two options of generating results in the paper for the public datasets:
-* To generate results in the paper from existing data (existing generated recommendations), run shell script GenerateResults.
-The generated results are located in folder output/PerformanceEval.
-* To generate results in the paper from scratch, run shell script DoExperiments.
+To generate results in the paper from scratch, run shell script DoExperiments.
 The generated results are located in folder output/PerformanceEval.